payu-india/CMS-Chatbot/docs/Offerings/introduction-recurring-payments-integration/customer-experience-and-workflow-recurring-payments/net-banking-experience.md

 You can use Recurring Payment API or bulk upload on PayUBiz Dashboard.
 For more information, refer to the following sections:

 * [Recurring Payment Transaction API](ref:recurring_payment_api) for Recurring Payment API.
-* [Using PayUBiz Dashboard](doc:recurring-payments-using-payubiz-dashboard) for bulk upload of payment links using PayUBiz Dashboard.
+* [Using PayU Dashboard](https://docs.payu.in/docs/subscription-dashboard/) for payment links using PayU Dashboard.

 For the list of banks supported for the Net Banking recurring platform and their bank codes, refer to [Bank Codes - Recurring Payments](doc:bank-codes-recurring-payments) .